 The chart highlights a realistic amount of money the most aggressive saver, investor, hustler, and calculated risk-taker can take in order to achieve the Fat FIRE lifestyle sooner, rather than later.
 Some of you will be able to accumulate much more, and some of you might be able to get by with a little less.

-But I would NOT retire before the age of 40 with less than $3 million in the bank if you want to live the Fat FIRE lifestyle.
+If you want to live the Fat FIRE lifestyle, I would NOT retire before the age of 40 with less than $3 million in the bank.
 Even with $2,500,000 in after-tax investments, you’ll only be able to generate $100,000 a year in gross income or $75,000 in after-tax income based on a 4% rate of return.
 This is great if you are single or are a childless couple.

 But if you want to live the Fat FIRE life raising a family, you need at LEAST $5 million generating $200,000 a year or more.
 In other words, you probably need to work until close to 50 instead.
 But that’s still much younger than the average retiree who retires after 61.